To install or upgrade to MySQL 5.6.11 or later, be sure to read the special instructions at the end of this section.

 yum install MySQL-server-

-For upgrades to MySQL 5.6.11 or later, the upgrade is performed by removing the old installation and installing the new one.
-To do this, use the following procedure:
+For upgrades to MySQL 5.6.11 or later, perform the upgrade by removing the old installation and installing the new one:

 Remove the existing 5.6.